-Greenville Technical Charter High School has made every effort to ensure information provided in your course catalog is accurate and follows all state statues and regulations.
+Greenville Technical Charter High School has made every effort to ensure the information provided in your course catalog is accurate and follows all state statutes and regulations.
 However, there may be legislative changes that could negate or alter the implementation of the programs and/or courses described.
-This catalog has been updated as of November 2019.